 But generally (for me, anyway) the default setting is to focus on the pretty colors in in front of my face right now.
 This is why it's a good reason to set up a lucid dream intention while awake, because it's hard for the conscious dreaming mind to imagine new places from scratch.

 In normal dreams, you have little memory of your real life, and sometimes you even have false memories to make the dream scenario fit.

 Like location awareness, unless you are specifically trying to access a piece of information, the awareness of past memories are simply absent - or out of focus.
-This is equally true of thinking about my real life future.
-My lucid dream self lives in the present moment.
+This is equally true of thinking about the future.

 Dream control is a cognitive aspect of lucid dreaming because it's all done through willpower and mental focus.

 Contrary to popular belief, when you become lucid you don't automatically have total control over your dream environment.
 Like I say, lucid dreaming only means to have conscious self awareness within the dream state.
 Sometimes this means controlling many aspects of it, sometimes just a few key expectations, and sometimes you may choose to relinquish all control altogether.